CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab7.md

    ![](../../media/ex-8-create-file.png)

-1. Type the below comments to import all the libraries where the Copilot automatically prompts all the libraries; press "enter" to get into the next line and review the suggestion, press "tab" and click on **Run** button to execute the cell.
+1. Click **+ Code** and paste the below comments to import all the libraries where the Copilot automatically prompts all the libraries; press "enter" to get into the next line and review the suggestion, press "tab" and click on **Run** button to execute the cell.

    ```
    # Import libraries with respect to loading data and creating a random forest model